tokio-rs/website-next/content/tokio/tutorial/spawning.md

     // the socket
     let mut connection = Connection::new(socket);

-    while let Some(frame) = connection.read_frame().await.unwrap() {
+    // Use `read_frame` to receive a command from the connection. while let Some(frame) = connection.read_frame().await.unwrap() {
         let response = match Command::from_frame(frame).unwrap() {
             Set(cmd) => {